I beg to move,

 It is also important to note that although the request in the petition is for a referendum as the specific manner of achieving the reform, the Government are not prepared to agree to that at this time.
 We note that referendums are costly and time-consuming.
 As evidenced by today’s debate, House of Lords reform continues to be a subject on which there is no consensus.
 I welcome that point being made from the Opposition Front Bench.
 Throughout this afternoon’s debate, as well as in many other places and sources, it has been demonstrated that, to say the least, there is no obvious binary-design question that could be put in a referendum, so we do not think that this is a suitable matter for a referendum at this time.

 Let me turn instead to some other points made on this topic.
 Mrs Moon, you will recall the House of Lords (Amendment) Bill of 2012, which sought broad reform, including a predominantly elected second Chamber.
 That Bill was withdrawn when it became clear that even its timetabling motions could not be agreed in the House of Lords by Members of that House.
-That was due not to a lack of commitment from the Government of the day, but from a lack of overall agreement on what shape reform should take, so we are back to the point that there is no single clear design proposal.
+That was due not to a lack of commitment from the Government of the day, but to a lack of overall agreement on what shape reform should take, so we are back to the point that there is no single clear design proposal.

 Hon.
 Members here today should be in no doubt that the Government will ensure that the House of Lords continues to fulfil its vital constitutional role.
 It has an important role in scrutinising and revising legislation, and its Members bring valuable experience and expertise to the matters that it considers.
 Where reforms to the House of Lords, within that constitutional role, could command consensus, we would be willing to work with peers to take those measures forward—indeed, we have already done that.
 The Government have a track record of working with both Houses to introduce focused and important reforms.